apache/iotdb/docs/Documentation/UserGuideV0.7.0/7-Tools-NodeTool.md

 ### Query Number of Query Tasks among All Storage Groups (query)

-IoTDB Cluster contains one metadata group and multiple data partitions, where there may be multiple concurrent query tasks running on each data group.
+IoTDB Cluster contains multiple data partitions, where there may be multiple concurrent query tasks running on each data partition.
 With this command, users are able to know the query task load and the total query task load of each data group on the current node, and the task load is represented by the number of tasks.

 #### Input